USA starting to become a serious player in wind

 The United States have been slow to develop its offshore wind capacity, but this is expected to change in the next decade with 22 GW of offshore wind to be added.

-These current projects in the United States are a good example of how the marine and subsea service supply chain can adapt to service the opportunity in offshore renewables.
+These projects in the United States are a good example of how the marine and subsea service supply chain can adapt to service the opportunity in offshore renewables.
 Acteon is looking further at how we can adapt our long-established presence in key energy and coastal hubs of the United States to support the growth of offshore wind in the North East of the country.

 Europe maintains steady growth

 The European installed capacity is expected to grow by 11% per annum over the next ten years to 2030.
 This rate of growth is broadly in line with the rate over the previous decade.
-This additional offshore wind capacity will come not only in the established players like the UK, Germany, and Denmark but also in newcomers to offshore wind like France.
+This additional offshore wind capacity will come not only from established players like the UK, Germany, and Denmark but also from newcomers to offshore wind like France.
 The French have made a significant commitment to offshore wind with the government undertaking to tender 8.75 GW of offshore wind capacity by 2028.